John Morris (bishop)

 John Baptist Morris (June 29, 1866 – October 22, 1946) was an American prelate of the Roman Catholic Church.
-He served as bishop of the Diocese of Little Rock in Arkansas from 1907 until his death.
+He served as coadjutor bishop and bishop of the Diocese of Little Rock in Arkansas from 1908 until his death in 1946.

 Biography

 Early life

-John Morris was born in Hendersonville, Tennessee, to John and Anne (née Morrissey) Morris, both Irish immigrants.
+John Morris was born on June 29, 1866, in Hendersonville, Tennessee, to John and Anne (née Morrissey) Morris, both Irish immigrants.
 After graduating from St. Mary's College in Lebanon, Kentucky, he began his studies for the priesthood in 1887 at the Pontifical North American College in Rome.

 Priesthood

 While in Rome, Morris was ordained a priest for the Diocese of Nashville by Cardinal Lucido Parocchi on June 11, 1892.
 Following his return to Tennessee, Morris was named rector of St. Mary's Cathedral in Nashville and private secretary to Bishop Thomas Byrne.
 In 1901, Morris became vicar general of the diocese.
 He was raised to the rank of a domestic prelate in 1905.